 What’s more, with Bluetooth accessories, such as heart-rate monitors, speed sensors and power meters becoming more common, you can get your smartphone’s Bluetooth connection and processor to do the work that used to require a separate computer and, not so long ago, wires.

-Some of the apps featured here are free, some are not, and some are free up front with an option to buy more bells and whistles.
+Some of the apps featured here are free, some are not, and some are free up front with an option to buy or subscribe for more bells and whistles.

 Fair warning: any GPS-based app will tax your phone’s battery, so these are generally better suited to shorter rides unless you’re able to charge on the go.

-We’ve also included a couple of our favourite mobile-friendly websites here.
-Otherwise, if you’re looking for a specific rundown of the best indoor training apps like Zwift or TrainerRoad, check out our complete guide.
+We’ve also included a couple of our favourite mobile-friendly websites here, and, if you’re looking for a specific rundown for the likes Zwift and TrainerRoad, check out our guide to the best indoor training apps.

 And remember, these are our recommendations, so make sure to add your own in the comments.